openedx/openedx-ledger/README.rst

 .. code-block::

   # Clone the repository
-  git clone git@github.com:iloveagent57/edx-ledger.git
+  git clone git@github.com:iloveagent57/openedx-ledger.git
-  cd edx-ledger
+  cd openedx-ledger

   # Set up a virtualenv using virtualenvwrapper with the same name as the repo and activate it
-  mkvirtualenv -p python3.8 edx-ledger
+  mkvirtualenv -p python3.8 openedx-ledger
   # or with pyenv
-  pyenv virtualenv 3.8 edx-ledger
+  pyenv virtualenv 3.8 openedx-ledger

 Every time you develop something in this repo